olcf/hands-on-with-summit/challenges/Python_Pytorch_Basics/README.md

 Opening the images is **not required**, as all the same statistics will be printed to your `.out` file.

-> Note: You can only open the images if you connected to Ascent with window forwarding enabled and have X software installed (see above).
+> Note: You can only open the images if you connected to Frontier with window forwarding enabled and have X software installed (see above).
 Enabling window forwarding is usually done by including the `X` or `Y` SSH flags when connecting to the system.
-For example: `ssh -XY USER_ID@login1.ascent.olcf.ornl.gov`.
+For example: `ssh -XY userid@frontier.olcf.ornl.gov`.
 PuTTY users have an "X11 Forwarding" checkbox located in their SSH settings.

 After you complete the challenge, you can transfer these plots to your computer with Globus, `scp`, or `sftp` to keep as "souvenirs" from this challenge.

 To do this challenge:

-0. Make sure you copied over the scripts and are in your `$MEMBERWORK/<YOUR_PROJECT_ID>/pytorch_test` directory (see beginning of this section).
+0. Make sure you copied over the scripts and are in your `/lustre/orion/[projid]/scratch/[userid]/pytorch_test` directory (see beginning of this section).

 1. Run the `download_data.py` script to download the CIFAR-10 dataset.
 This is necessary because the compute nodes won't be able to download it during your batch job when running `cnn.py`.
 If successful, you'll see a directory named `data` in your current directory.